VaKonS/zipper/README.md

 Omit ".cycle size/-" in names of separate archives (can help to find wrong results).<br>
 <br>
 **\-p** #<br>
 Limit number of search passes.
-Large values can be *very* slow.<br>
+By default limited to 100.
+Set to 0 to search until memory limit (depending on compressing files, can be *very* slow).<br>
 <br>
 **\-b** #<br>
 Begin from # passes.
 For example, when you need to continue a search.<br>
 <br>
 **\-d** #<br>
-Stop after # identical archives (detect compression cycling).
+Stop after # identical archives.
 Values higher than 12 are probably useless.<br>
 <br>
 **\-a** 1<br>
-Use old cycling detection.
+Use old detection of end of search.
 It's faster, but *maybe* skips results.
 So far both methods were finding same values, but it needs more testing.<br>
 <br>
 **\-m** off/#<br>
 Turn 7-Zip multithreading option off or limit number of threads.<br>